 Finally, eating radishes provides Folate, a B-Vitamin that is essential for health.

-Here are some great keto-friendly ways to add more radishes to your diet.
+Here are countless great keto-friendly ways to add more radishes to your diet, and I promise that you’ve not thought of all of these.
 We’ll start with the basics and move to some more advanced keto radish recipe ideas.

 - Raw Radishes Diced with Salt – The classic way to eat radishes, just like my great grandfather taught me to eat them.
 Bonus: The Sodium is a great supplement to your Keto Diet.